- Checkmarx Documentation

 Warning

-Only users with the Checkmarx One role update-result (e.g. a risk-manager) are authorized to make changes to the predicate.
-Only users with the role update-result-not-exploitable (e.g. an admin) are authorized to mark a vulnerability as ‘Not Exploitable’.
+Only users with the Checkmarx One role update result (e.g., a risk manager) can change the predicate.
+Only users with the role update-result-not-exploitable (e.g., an admin) can mark a vulnerability as 'Not Exploitable'.

 Triaging a Single Vulnerability